mohamed-abd-elnabi/e_commerce_app/README.md

 # e_commerce_app

-MyShop is an e-commerce application built using Flutter that allows users to shop for a variety of products.
+e-commerce application built using Flutter that allows users to shop for a variety of products.
 It features authentication with APIs, supports multiple languages, and offers a dark mode.
 The app is constructed using the GetX library for state management and Firebase for authentication and notifications.

 ## Features